jayliqinzhang/computational-loanword-detection/README.md

 # PMI sound distance

 [Lo4](http://www.let.rug.nl/kleiweg/L04/) is a software for dialectometrics and cartography.
-It provides [methods](http://www.let.rug.nl/kleiweg/L04/Manuals/leven.html) to generate the PMI-based operation cost for the calculation of the Levenshtein distance.
+It provides a [program ('leven')](http://www.let.rug.nl/kleiweg/L04/Manuals/leven.html) to generate the PMI-based operation cost for the calculation of the Levenshtein distance.
+In this project, the PMI-based distance is generated with this "leven" program.
+More detail is in [here] (http://www.let.rug.nl/kleiweg/L04/Manuals/leven.html).

 # Threshold